Upsidedly/alexandrite/README.md

 # Alexandrite

 Alexandrite is a simple wrapper for the [discord.js library](https://npmjs.com/package/discord.js).
-Which makes slash commands,text commands, and event handling easier and more convenient.
+Which makes slash commands, text commands, and event handling easier and more convenient.

 ## Installation